You are here

 The horsehair worms are interesting threadlike roundworms that resemble the "hair of a horse's tail or mane."
-These long, active worms may be observed during late summer or fall in streams and ponds, but are more commonly noticed in domestic water containers such as bird baths, swimming pools, water troughs, pet dishes, sinks, bathtubs and toilets.
-They may also be found on damp garden soil or vegetable plants after a rain.
+These long, active worms may be observed in streams and ponds during late summer or fall but are more commonly noticed in domestic water containers such as bird baths, swimming pools, water troughs, pet dishes, sinks, bathtubs, and toilets.
+They may also be found on damp garden soil or vegetable plants after rain.

-Horsehair worms are no bigger around than kite string (1/25 to 1/16 inch wide) and very long (4 to 14 inches).
-Amazingly, the entire horsehair worm grew and developed as a parasite inside the body cavity of crickets and other large insects such as grasshoppers, katydids, beetles and cockroaches.
-This internal parasite of insects does not harm humans, animals or plants.
+Horsehair worms are very long (4 to 14 inches) and very narrow in diameter (1/25 to 1/16 inch wide).
+Amazingly, the entire horsehair worm grew and developed as a parasite inside the body cavity of crickets and other large insects such as grasshoppers, katydids, beetles, and cockroaches.
+This internal parasite of insects does not harm humans, animals, or plants.